Harry Warden: Conception

-He is depicted as a once normal man who descended into madness when his bosses weren't paying attention to their workers, which led to the disaster and subsequently Warden's insanity.
+The Miner is depicted as a once normal man who descended into madness when his bosses weren't paying attention to their workers, which led to the disaster and subsequently the Miner's insanity.
 He is depicted similarly to Michael Myers and Jason Voorhees in that he is a deranged silent killer who lurks in the shadows.
-In Canadian Cinema Since the 1980s: At the Heart of the World, Mihalka stated, "Harry Warden [the original Valentine's Day killer] wasn't born evil; he was a hardworking man who went insane when the bosses neglected the people that worked for them, causing a disaster.
+In Canadian Cinema Since the 1980s: At the Heart of the World, Mihalka stated that the Miner "wasn't born evil; he was a hardworking man who went insane when the bosses neglected the people that worked for them, causing a disaster.
 I really insisted on the subtext.
 Okay, it's not exactly a treatise on Das Kapital, but at the same time, that's who the character is."

 Design

-Writer Alexandra Heller-Nicholas notes that Warden's attire, the gas mask and mining gear, aren't exclusively worn by him throughout the film as it is set in a working-class town but that this adds to the enigma of the character's identity as multiple people are seen in the same equipment throughout the film.
+Writer Alexandra Heller-Nicholas notes that the Miner's attire, the gas mask and mining gear, aren't exclusively worn by him throughout the film as it is set in a working-class town but that this adds to the enigma of the character's identity as multiple people are seen in the same equipment throughout the film.
 She describes the close-ups of the mask during the killings as to what makes the figure frightening.
 She asserts that this also pertains to the gas masks connection to modern warfare and environmental disasters.

 Reception

-Film journalist J. A. Kerswell described Warden as iconic: "The mad miner is one of the subgenre's best and most iconic villains: silent and menacing in his gas mask, carrying his pickax ready for mayhem."
-Writer Don Sumner called Warden a "great villain".
-In Understanding Social Divisions, Shaun Best compared Warden to Hannibal Lecter, Freddy Krueger, Michael Myers, Leatherface, Norman Bates, and Jason Voorhees, stating that they all "reinforce the stigma surrounding mental illness and present a powerful picture of people who suffer from mental illness as potential psycho-killers."
+Film journalist J. A. Kerswell described Warden as iconic: "The mad Miner is one of the subgenre's best and most iconic villains: silent and menacing in his gas mask, carrying his pickax ready for mayhem."
+Writer Don Sumner called the Miner a "great villain".
+In Understanding Social Divisions, Shaun Best compared the Miner to Hannibal Lecter, Freddy Krueger, Michael Myers, Leatherface, Norman Bates, and Jason Voorhees, stating that they all "reinforce the stigma surrounding mental illness and present a powerful picture of people who suffer from mental illness as potential psycho-killers."
 Matt Molgaard of Horror Freak News praised the character, saying, "You know, it really doesn’t matter who sports the mask of the Miner: be it Harry Warden, Tom Hanniger, or Billy Crystal.
 It’s all about the sense of inescapable dread that sinks to the bottom of the stomach the moment that mask earns screen time.
 Of all the legendary masks horror freaks discuss on a regular basis (Myers, Voorhees, Ghostface, etc., etc.), this one is certainly one of the more frightening to behold.
 The odd thing is I can’t even fully explain why that is.
 Perhaps it is better that I don’t over-analyze things and just respect the Miner and his mask for what they are: kick ass, top notch additions to the genre!
 Don’t bypass the 2009 remake simply because you’re a purist: it’s awfully entertaining and sports one of the most awkward (therefore must-see) nude scenes I’ve seen in 31 years!"